jimsteel/fhir-tx-ecosystem-ig/input/pagecontent/ecosystem.md

 There's a limitation of use associated with the ecosystem, which is a little tricky to explain.

 The page [Using SNOMED CT with HL7 Standards](https://terminology.hl7.org/SNOMEDCT.html) defines a series of implicit SNOMED CT value set URLs.
-This implicit value sets are very useful since profiles / valuesets etc can just refer to them directly without having to ensure that they are created, and they are supported by all the terminology servers in the ecosystem.
+These implicit value sets are very useful since profiles / valuesets etc can just refer to them directly without having to ensure that they are created, and they are supported by all the terminology servers in the ecosystem.
 However there's a limitation of their use, associated with the need to decide which SNOMED CT server is the correct one to use for any particular request.

 The implicit value set URL has two parts: